ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 ```R
 plot(test1,option="screeplot")
 ```

+Up to a constant, it corresponds to the eigenvalues in decreasing order.
+We are going to use the Cattell’s rule to choose the optimal number of K, i.e., we will keep PCs that correspond to eigenvalues to the left of the straight line.
 This seems to have a bit of an elbow at 6, so let’s use 5.

 ```R
 test1 = pcadapt(fname,K=5)